top of page

 Following the completion of a detailed long-term restoration programme, Harworth's green spaces are now extensively used for running, walking, bird-watching, dog-walking and a host of other activities by residents and people who work here.

-The COVID-19 pandemic has served to highlight the need for active, connected communities with easy access to green spaces, clean air and nature.
+The COVID-19 pandemic served to highlight the need for active, connected communities with easy access to green spaces, clean air and nature.
 We are keen to further exploit this land for public good, including the following interventions:

 - We are working closely with Sheffield Hallam University to create an 'Active Towns' programme - using social research techniques and a detailed understanding of our land to better exploit the site for the benefit of local residents' health.
 We have tested a number of interventions in recent years, including outdoor climbing spaces and 'gamifying' local running and cycling routes to encourage participation and will be increasing these interventions across the site.